Standards and Deployment

 Dr. Shahrokh Nayeb Nazar is a Principal Engineer at InterDigital leading 5G-NR physical layer research.
 He is also serving as the head of delegation for InterDigital’s 3GPP RAN1 working group.
 Shahrokh has more than 15 years of experience in signal processing and wireless communication system design.
 He has been with InterDigital since 2007, involved in the development of 4G/5G cellular systems standards.
 Previously, he held senior position with Wavesat leading MIMO physical layer design for Mobile WiMAX modem chipset products.
 Shahrokh has extensive experience in developing and evaluating intellectual property in the field of wireless communications and has contributed to more than 50 issued patents and pending patent applications.
 He received his PhD degree in electrical engineering from McGill University, Montreal, Canada.
 His current research interests include ultra-reliable low latency communications, as well as advance use-cases of 5G across various industries including automotive, non-terrestrial networks, industrial IoT and unlicensed spectrum.

-Byung K. Yi is InterDigital’s Executive Vice President, Chief Technology Officer.
+Byung K. Yi was InterDigital’s Executive Vice President, Chief Technology Officer.
 As CTO of InterDigital, Dr. Yi is responsible for directing the development of advanced wireless and network technologies, and the advanced researches related to Robotics, advanced cyber security systems for the IoT systems, and the platform for advanced wireless communications.

 Dr. Yi joined InterDigital in April 2014 from the Federal Communications Commission (FCC), where he had served as assistant division chief, in charge of engineering, of polish division since 2012.
 Prior to his appointment at the FCC, Dr. Yi was at LG Electronics from 2000 to 2012,whereas Senior Executive Vice President he headed the company’s North American R&D center.
 A former member of InterDigital’s Technology Advisory Council, Dr. Yi contributes more than 40 years of advanced wireless development experience, satellite system designs, and aerospace communication and computer designs.